-The Denver Public School Retired Employees Association Foundation would have celebrated twenty-five years of awarding scholarships to exceptional DPS graduating seniors at its annual recipients luncheon scheduled for April 25, 2020, had it not been for the Coronavirus lockdown.
+The Denver Public School Retired Employees Association Foundation would have celebrated twenty-six years of awarding scholarships to exceptional DPS graduating seniors at its annual recipients luncheon scheduled for April 17, 2021, had it not been for the Coronavirus and its restrictions.

 The foundation was created as the philanthropic organization of the DPS Retired Employees Association to implement the membership’s continuing interest in and willingness to assist worthy graduates of Denver Public Schools.
 The objective of the foundation since its inception has been to reward academically and involved graduating seniors in the pursuit of their educational goals.